OldSneerJaw/borealis-pg-cli/README.md

   A command can take the form of a database command or a shell command.
-In either case, it is executed using the Heroku application's dedicated database user by default, but it can be made to execute as a database user that is specifically tied to the current Heroku user account via the --personal-user flag instead.
+In either case, it is executed using the Heroku application's dedicated database user by default, but it can be made to execute as a database user that is specifically tied to the current Heroku user account via the --personal-user option instead.
   Note that any tables, indexes, views or other objects that are created when connected as a personal user will be owned by that user rather than the application database user unless ownership is explicitly reassigned.

-  By default, the user credentials that are provided allow read-only access to the add-on database; to enable read and write access, supply the --write-access flag.
+  By default, the user credentials that are provided allow read-only access to the add-on database; to enable read and write access, supply the --write-access option.

   Database commands are raw statements (e.g. SQL, PL/pgSQL) that are sent over the secure tunnel to the add-on Postgres database to be executed verbatim, with